 During all of this time, we will be in touch with the liable party’s insurance carrier.
 We resolve many wrongful death lawsuits with settlements.
 It is often appealing for a family to receive a settlement long before we would complete a trial.
 It also is one way for the defendant to resolve the case for a fair amount instead of worrying about the cost of a jury trial.

-Oronoz & Ericsson Injury Lawyers will carefully calculate the value of you and your family members’ damages.
+Oronoz & Ericsson, LLC will carefully calculate the value of you and your family members’ damages.
 We have years of experience handling accidental death claims and are well-versed in the factors that may increase or reduce a final settlement or court award.
 This knowledge enables us to carefully, yet aggressively negotiate an appropriate settlement amount with the insurer.

 If the insurer denies your claim or refuses to settle, or if the at-fault party was uninsured, we will take your case to trial.
 We will demand you and your relatives receive full and fair compensation for your loss and grief.